A Maze of Time

 The Bizra looked past the chaos and saw a future war.

-And we must plan what they will do.
+We must plan what they will do.

 “How did you become an an old one,” asks Chiwan to Niyta.

-“Our cities were mostly gone.”
+“Our cities were ruined or gone.”

 “Many masters fled.”

-“Those of us who remained took off our robes.”
+“Those who remained took off our robes.”

 “We believed they would help us again.”